-Iain Bevan, commercial manager of heating & renewables at Daikin UK looks at why now’s the time for installers to get familiar with hybrid heat pumps
+Iain Bevan, commercial manager of heating & renewable at Daikin UK

 With the UK committed to reducing greenhouse gas emissions to zero by 2050, drastic action is needed by the Government.